A verifiably secure and proportional committee election rule: A lazy greedy algorithm

 Finally, we prove that whenever Algorithm $\lazy$ succeeds and returns a full solution, this solution satisfies PJR.
 For this, we exploit the order in which we inspected the candidates.
 This completes the proof of Theorem~\ref{thm:2eps}.

-\begin{lemma} For any input threshold $t$, at the end of each iteration of Algorithm $\lazy$ we have that if $(A,w)$ is the current partial balanced solution, then $supp_w(A)\geq \max_{c'\in C\setminus A} score_{(A,w)}(c')$.
-Therefore, if threshold $t$ is such that the algorithm succeeds and returns a full solution, this solution satisfies PJR. \end{lemma}
+\begin{lemma} For any input threshold $t$, at the end of each iteration of $\lazy$ we have that if $(A,w)$ is the current partial solution, then $\supp_w(A)\geq \max_{c'\in C\setminus A} \score_{(A,w)}(c')$.
+Therefore, if the algorithm succeeds and returns a full solution, this solution satisfies PJR. \end{lemma}

 \begin{proof} The second statement immediately follows from the first one together with Lemma~\ref{lem:localopt}, hence we focus on proving the first statement.
 Fix an input threshold $t$ and some iteration of $\lazy$, and let $(A,w)$ be the partial solution at the end of it.
 We consider three cases.
-Case 1: If all candidates inspected so far have been added to the solution, then up to this point the construction coincides with Algorithm $\balanced$, and the claim follows by Lemma~\ref{lem:315localoptimality}.
+Case 1: If all candidates inspected so far have been added to the solution and not rejected, then up to this point the construction coincides with Algorithm $\phragmms$, and the claim follows by Lemma~\ref{lem:315localoptimality}.
 Case 2: Suppose the last iteration was the first to reject a candidate, and let $c'$ be this candidate.
-Then, $c'$ has the highest score in $C\setminus A$, and we claim that this score must be below threshold $t$, and hence below $supp_w(A)$.
+Then, $c'$ has the highest score in $C\setminus A$, and we claim that this score must be below threshold $t$, and hence below $\supp_w(A)$.
 Otherwise, by Lemma~\ref{lem:insert} we have that Algorithm $\ins(A,w,c',t)$ could find a weight vector that gives $A+c'$ a support above $t$, so a balanced weight vector would also give $A+c'$ a support above $t$ which contradicts the fact that $c'$ was rejected.
-Case 3: If a candidate was rejected in a previous iteration, then at the time of the first rejection we had that the highest score in $C\setminus A$ was below $t$, and this inequality must continue to hold true by Lemma~\ref{lem:2balanced}, because scores can only decrease in future iterations.
+Case 3: If a candidate was rejected in a previous iteration, then at the time of the first rejection we had that the highest score in $C\setminus A$ was below $t$, and this inequality must continue to hold true in further iterations by Lemma~\ref{lem:2balanced}, because scores can only decrease.
 This completes the proof. \end{proof}